 Codes and Frequencies

-HIMILITE indicates whether the person currently has health insurance coverage through some form of military health insurance.
-For those with military health insurance, HIMILITE distinguishes between those who have: 1) Military or VA health insurance only; 2) CHAMPUS, TRICARE, or CHAMP-VA coverage only; 3) military health insurance coverage from both of these groups; and 4) military health insurance of an unspecified type.
+For all persons, HIMILITE indicates whether the person currently has health insurance coverage through some form of military health insurance.
+Beginning in 2004, HIMILITE only distinguishes between those who are and are not covered by military health insurance.
+From 1997-2003, HIMILITE contains more detailed codes distinguishing between those who have: 1) Military or VA health insurance only; 2) CHAMPUS, TRICARE, or CHAMP-VA coverage only; 3) military health insurance coverage from both of these groups; and 4) military health insurance of an unspecified type.
+For 2004 forward, more detailed information on the type of military health insurance individuals have can be found in the variables HIMILITOTH, HICHAMPVA, HITRICARE, and HIVA.
+Additional detail about type of military health insurance coverage can also be found in the variables HICHAMPANY and HIMILVA.

 Military Health Care provides medical care on military bases to current armed forces members and their dependents.
 Medical care from the VA is available to honorably discharged veterans who either have a service connected illness, injury, or disability, or whose incomes are near or below poverty.
 The Field Representative's Manual for 1997-2003 provided the following definition for this first set of military health care programs: "Military health care/VA refers to health care available to active duty personnel and their dependents; in addition, the VA provides medical assistance to veterans of the Armed Forces, particularly those with service-connected ailments."